 From 2003 through 2011, WDN’s Mideast Peace Circle focused on the Israel-Palestine conflict.
 In 2011, the Circle undertook a strategic planning process and decided to broaden the frame of its work to become the Middle East Peace and Democracy Circle.

-- In February 2012, a group of WDN members traveled to Israel and the Palestinian Territory on a Congressional Women’s Leadership Mission, organized in partnership with the J Street Education Fund.
+In February 2012, a group of WDN members traveled to Israel and the Palestinian Territory on a Congressional Women’s Leadership Mission, organized in partnership with the J Street Education Fund.
+And in 2014, members of the Circle lobbied on our WDN on the Hill trip to promote the Women, Peace, and Security Act in partnership with our Women Building a Just Peace Circle.